 The fair value of the liability portion of a convertible bond is determined using a market interest rate for an equivalent non-convertible bond.
-This amount is recorded as a liability on an amortised cost basis until is discharged, cancelled or expired.
-The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets
+This amount is recorded as a liability on an amortised cost basis until extinguished on conversion or maturity of the bonds.
+The remainder of the proceeds is allocated to the conversion option.
+This is recognised and included in shareholders' equity, net of income tax effects.